 Prerequisite(s): A grade of "C" or higher in MATH 103 or qualification for MATH 135.

-Recommended Preparation: ICS 100 or ICS 101; and qualification for ENG 100 or qualification for ESL 100.
+Recommended Preparation: Credit in or qualification for ENG 100, ESL 100, ICS 100 or ICS 101 or higher level equivalent courses.

 Comment: Students should purchase a financial calculator for financial capabilities prior to the first day of class.
 Students should check with the instructor on the calculator models required for this course.